Feature Friday: 11 Tire Options For The 5th Gen 4Runner in 2021

 • Terrain: All Terrain/ Mud Terrain Hybrid

 Off-road Traction- Performance on dirt, gravel, rock, sand, and desert is very good.
 The tire compound is soft and not too hard, so it grips well.
-Performance on wet, snow, ice is good.
-Tire sipes are designed all the way down into the tread which is very helpful during wet terrain.
-Driven in a foot of fresh powdery snow, Ridge Grapplers had no problem maintaining traction and just digs along with ease, no lack in braking power or stopping distance; let’s say they’re always biting.
-As for wet, icy terrain be cautious.
-I think with any tire driven in these types of conditions; it’s best to be aware and cautious of the terrain.
+Performance on wet, snow, and ice is good.
+Tire sipes extend all the way into the tread, which is very helpful on wet terrain.
+Driven in a foot of fresh powdery snow, Ridge Grapplers had no problem maintaining traction and just dug in with ease, no lack in braking power or stopping distance; let’s say they’re always biting.
+As for wet, icy terrain, be cautious.
+I think with any tire driven in these conditions, it’s best to be aware of and cautious about the terrain.

 Performance in dry conditions is very good.
-Not bouncy, balance good, and road noise is as quiet as most ATs, don’t let these large tread blocks have you thinking it will be excessively loud.
+Not bouncy, balanced well, and road noise is as quiet as most ATs, don’t let these large tread blocks have you thinking it will be excessively loud.
 At speeds of 70+ mph, it tracks very well.
-Depending on driving habits and with regular routine tire rotation, tread life will last and wear evenly (rotated 5k-10k).
+Depending on driving habits and regular tire rotations, tread life will last and wear evenly (rotated every 5k-10k).
 As for wet road conditions, excess speed when cornering or driving through puddles of water is something to be cautious of.

 3. Ryan Lau (@4runnersaurus) Yokohama